 It’s important to inform the school if your child is going to be absent.
 On the first day of your child’s illness, telephone the school to tell them that your child will be staying at home.
 The school may ask about the nature of the illness and how long you expect the absence to last.

 If it becomes clear that your child will be away for longer than expected, phone the school as soon as possible to explain this.
-Mr Stevens monitors attendance along with Mrs Thomas in the school office and our EWO, he is more than happy to discuss any attendance issues you may be having with your child and help you find a way forward.
+Mr Gilbert monitors attendance along with Mrs Thomas in the school office and our Education Welfare Officer, he is more than happy to discuss any attendance issues you may be having with your child and help you find a way forward.

 Once your child has enrolled you will automatically become members of our PTA, the Friends of Pot Kiln (FOPK).

 The PTA includes staff and friends as well as parents and we work together to raise money for our school.
-The money raised goes towards school trips, theatre productions, play equip-ment, swimming for pupils and many other resources and events.
+The money raised goes towards school trips, theatre productions, play equipment, and many other resources and events.

 All children at Pot Kiln primary School wear school uniform.
 We believe that it creates an environment of equality and mutual respect, and we encourage the children to be proud of their identity as members of our community.